apache/spark/docs/structured-streaming-kafka-integration.md

  than rely on the kafka Consumer to do it.
 This will ensure that no data is missed when new topics/partitions are dynamically subscribed.
 Note that `startingOffsets` only applies when a new streaming query is started, and that resuming will always pick up from where the query left off.
-Note that when the offsets consumed by a streaming application are not in Kafka (e.g., topics are deleted, offsets are out of range, or offsets are removed after retention period), the offsets will not be reset and the streaming application will see data loss.
+Note that when the offsets consumed by a streaming application no longer exist in Kafka (e.g., topics are deleted, offsets are out of range, or offsets are removed after retention period), the offsets will not be reset and the streaming application will see data loss.
 In extreme cases, for example the throughput of the streaming application cannot catch up the retention speed of Kafka, the input rows of a batch might be